openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Verifiable Presentation (VP):
 :  A Holder-signed Credential whose integrity can be cryptographically verified to provide Cryptographic Holder Binding.
 It can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].

-W3C Verifiable Presentation:
-:  A Verifiable Presentations compliant to the [@VC_DATA] specification.

-Credential Issuer:
+Credential Issuer (or Issuer):
 :  An entity that issues Verifiable Credentials.
-Also called Issuer.
 In the context of this specification, the Credential Issuer acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]).

 Holder:
 :  An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.

 Verifier:
 :  An entity that requests, receives, and validates Verifiable Presentations.
-During presentation of Credentials, Verifier acts as an OAuth 2.0 Client towards the Wallet that is acting as an OAuth 2.0 Authorization Server.
+During a presentation, the Verifier acts as an OAuth 2.0 Client towards the Wallet that is acting as an OAuth 2.0 Authorization Server.
 The Verifier is a specific case of an OAuth 2.0 Client, just like Relying Party (RP) in [@OpenID.Core].

 Issuer-Holder-Verifier Model:
 :  A model for exchanging claims, where claims are issued in the form of Verifiable Credentials independent of the process of presenting them as Verifiable Presentations to the Verifiers.
 An issued Verifiable Credential can be (but is not necessarily) used multiple times.